Lehigh Valley Haunts

 Lehigh Valley, PA is home to a number of spooky locations, like historic inns, restaurants, and pubs.
 Especially in the autumn months, the talk about these historic haunts turns to the proverbial "things that go bump in the night."
 Read more below about local lore in Lehigh Valley and pair an experience with an overnight stay in one of the highly sought after haunted rooms of The Sayre Mansion or Historic Hotel Bethlehem.

 October brings out the haunted side of Lehigh Valley.
 Whether fact or fiction, you’re in for a spooky good time.
-Make the most of the season with the Halloween & festive fall activities throughout the region.
+Make the most of the season with these paranormal, Halloween, and festive fall activities throughout the region.

 Bethlehem Haunts